 Chore – Meaning Stolen.
 ‘Chored‘ is of Romany Gypsy origin, which makes its use in Pompey slang rather ironic.

-Chuffed – Happy or proud of an accomplishment.
+Chuffed – When someone is happy or proud of an accomplishment.

 Cushty – It’s all good.
-Another word of Romany Gypsy origin.
+Another word that is Romany Gypsy in origin.

 Diamond Geezer – A really top bloke.